comit-network/xmr-btc-swap/docs/research/user-experience/xmr-btc-user-interface-definition.md

 ## Use-case specific prototypes

 Given the assumptions, technical limitations and resulting possible solutions described above this section specifies details for the prototypes described in the [initial project description](https://github.com/coblox/spikes/blob/master/0003-xmr-btc-product.md).
-In the initial project description we define two products to be be mocked as prototypes, (A) single market maker and (B) peer-to-peer decentralized trading platform.
+In the initial project description we define two products to be mocked as prototypes, (A) single market maker and (B) peer-to-peer decentralized trading platform.

 Note, that the use-cases of a single market maker product and a peer-to-peer decentralized trading platform are agnostic to the user interface.
 Both products can be realised as CLI or UI taken into account the assumption listed above.